 o Keep distance of 6 feet, if you must go out.

 o Limit contact with other individuals as much as practicable. • Wear masks or cloth face coverings at work and in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies).
+KDHE recommends wearing a mask that fits snuggly around the nose, mouth and chin and has multiple layers of fabric.
+Alternatively, a thinner disposable mask may be worn underneath a cloth facemask to improve the fit.
+Visit Mask Guidance for more information.
 Cloth face coverings should not be placed on young children under age 2 due to risk of suffocation and strangulation.
 Try to avoid being around others who are not wearing masks.

 Continuing to see your provider throughout your pregnancy and in the postpartum period is the number one way to ensure that both you and your baby are healthy and doing well.
 Due to potential complications caused by the virus in the prenatal as well as in the postpartum period, there may be need for additional monitoring and screening for women testing positive for COVID-19 during pregnancy, thus it is extremely important to stay in close contact with your prenatal care provider throughout your pregnancy and postpartum period.
 Some providers may choose alternative options for routine check-ups for low-risk patients, such as altering the frequency or method of appointments (for example, offering appointments virtually via telehealth).
 Make sure that your contact information, including phone number and email, are always up-to-date with your healthcare providers so these changes can be communicated to you timely and easily.
 Getting the recommended vaccines during pregnancy can help protect you and your baby.
 It’s also a good idea to keep a 30-day supply of medications on hand if possible.i